-The file monitor supports file rotation.
+As new lines are written they are taken from the file and processed.
+Please note that this happens based on a polling interval and not immediately.
+The file monitor support file rotation.
 To fully work, rsyslogd must run while the file is rotated.
 Then, any remaining lines from the old file are read and processed and when done with that, the new file is being processed from the beginning.
 If rsyslogd is stopped during rotation, the new file is read, but any not-yet-reported lines from the previous file can no longer be obtained.